winniethebear424/RouteBrain/README.md

-# RouteBrain
+#### RouteBrain
-RouteBrain is a backend service that leverages AI and routing APIs to optimize delivery routes, providing logistics companies with efficient, real-time solutions.
+##### a system that tracks deliveries and optimizes routes using real-time traffic data, AI-powered predictions for delivery time, and dynamic re-routing based on updates.